Think-Again-Coder/06WeatherDashboard/README.md

 # 06WeatherDashboard
-This repository was created to build a weather dashboard with server side API's.
+This repository was created to built a weather dashboard with server side API's.
 Adding more soon!